lj-sec/nixos-config/README.md

 cd nixos-config
 sudo nixos-rebuild switch --flake .#t14g5-nixos
 ```
+> [!CAUTION]
-⚠️ This configuration is tailored to my hardware.
+> ⚠️ This configuration is tailored to my hardware.
 You will need to adjust hosts/<your-host>/hardware-configuration.nix and other modules for your setup.

 ## Shoutout